Art&Craft

 photo source: kendamacanada.com

-In 1975, Fujiwara Issei, a children's writer, founded the Japanese Kendama Association which standardized the game for use in competitions and created rules in order to allow competitors to play the same way.
+In 1975, Fujiwara Issei, a children's writer, set up the Japanese Kendama Association which standardized the game for use in competitions and created rules in order to allow competitors to play the same way.
 Thus competitions began and the passion spread massively among young people.

 kendama